Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 First semi-final: Hawthorn Hawks 10.11.71 def. by Melbourne Demons 16.8.104

-In a wonderful night for the Melbourne Football Club, the Demons have beaten the Hawks at the Melbourne Cricket Ground and now advance to the preliminary final.
+In a wonderful night for the Melbourne Football Club, the Demons beat the Hawks at the Melbourne Cricket Ground to advance to the preliminary final.

 Melbourne were relentless and never wavered from the plan that was laid out by Simon Goodwin.
 The Hawks did waver.
 They challenged ferociously, made poor skill errors and at times dropped off in intensity.

-That, in the end, was the difference between the two teams and the reason the Demons have been able to build the wonderful season that now threatens to become stunning.
+That, in the end, was the difference between the two teams and the reason the Demons were able to build the wonderful season that threatened to become stunning.

 Second semi-final: Collingwood Magpies 9.15.69 def GWS Giants 9.5.59

-They raced out to an early lead courtesy of kicking three goals to none in the firs term, but by the final change, the Giants had reeled the margin back in.
+They raced out to an early lead courtesy of kicking three goals to none in the first term, but by the final change, the Giants had reeled the margin back in.